verycooljk007/quantitative-analysis/README.md

 # Quantitative Analysis Library

-A collection of custom indicators, strategies, and utilities written in Pine Script (v5) for the TradingView platform.
-I also include Python scripts as well.
+A collection of custom indicators, strategies, and utilities written in various computer languages.
+Its mainly python.

 ## 📂 Repository Structure